 The birds that overstay for the winter slowly consume the softening fruit they find.
 Some will pull the fruit apart and take only the seeds leaving the pulp for others.

-What gets to me is how a flock of starlings or huge blackbirds can comes through and clean the bushes or strip a tree of life-giving fruit in a day or less.
+What disturbs me is how a flock of starlings or huge blackbirds can comes through and clean the bushes or strip a tree of life-giving fruit in a day or less.
 These voracious and greedy starlings have no concept of sharing!
 Though an attractive bird, they are the pigs of our local bird kingdom.
 Just look how fat this starling is…

 Sometimes there can be 50 in a tree at one time quickly gorging themselves.
 It causes me to think of them in less than kindly terms!
 I can feel like Granny in the old Beverly Hillbillies TV show with her shotgun, wanting to “drive off them dad-burn varmints”!
 Now git!